 What are the Rules for Using an Unregistered Farm Use Tag?

 One of the most common areas of confusion is the difference between registered and unregistered farm use vehicles.

 The main advantage of using an unregistered farm use tag is that you don’t need to pay any registration fees on the vehicle, or even title it.
-For this reason, as long as you follow these stringent guidelines this is a great option for farmers trying to save some money.
+In fact, technically you don’t even need the “farm use” license plate, though it’s highly recommended that you use one.

 Registered Farm Use Tags (F-Tags)

 There are two main differences between registered (F-tag) and unregistered farm use vehicles:

 - You need to properly insure your F-tag vehicle, or pay the $500 uninsured motorist fee.

 - For F-tag vehicles, “non-farm use is [allowed for]…personal use of the owner and his immediate family to attend church or school, to secure medical treatment or supplies, or to secure other household or family necessities.”

 Essentially, an F-tag is a kind of middle-ground between a fully registered car and an unregistered farm use vehicle.